libremfg/rhize-docs/content/how-to/bpmn/trigger-workflow.md

 {{% /tabs %}}

 The responses for these calls have two differences:
 - For synchronous calls, the returned `JobState` should be a finished value (such as `COMPLETED` or `ABORTED`).
-For asynchronous calls, the status is likely in progress.  a a different value for synchronous calls.
+For asynchronous calls, the status is likely in progress.  a different value for synchronous calls.
 - Only the synchronous call receives data in the `customResponse`.
 For details, refer to the next section.

 ### `CustomResponse`